maiwol/ApproximateErrors/README.md

 ===============

 ## Synopsis
-Exact full-density-matrix simulator of quantum circuits.
+Python-based exact full-density-matrix simulator of quantum circuits.
 So far, we have the Steane code with Shor's ancillae (stabilizer measurements).
 We're working towards adding the Steane ancillae method and the Bacon-Shor code.

 ## Code Example